-Third-Party Billing and Deferred Payment forms may be picked up at the Controller's Office at 141 South Main Street or on the Wilkes web site.
+Third-Party Billing and Deferred Payment forms are available on the Wilkes web site.
 These forms must be submitted each semester.

-Note: The Controller's Office is prohibited from signing graduation clearance forms until any outstanding balance is paid in full.
+Note: The Bursar's Office is prohibited from signing graduation clearance forms until any outstanding balance is paid in full.
 Graduates who have requested the deferred payment option must pay the final semester balances personally before clearance forms are signed (or have a written guarantee from their employer that the amount will be paid to Wilkes regardless of course completion or final grade).
 Those prospective graduates not complying with the above policy will not be cleared until actual payment is received from their employer.

-Doctoral and Professional School (Pharmacy) Tuition and Fees EDUCATION (Ed.D)
+Doctoral and Professional School (Pharmacy) Tuition and Fees

+EDUCATION (Ed.D International Leadership)

-Ed.D. \$648
+Ed.D. \$776

-(2017-18 Academic Year)
+(2021-2022 Academic Year)

 Application Fee \$45

+International Residency Fee \$500

+US Residency Fee \$200